 - Follow up on action items to ensure they are being completed.

-I am sure I could keep adding to the list, but I think this is a good start.
+I am sure I could keep adding to the list, but this is a good start.
 So ask yourself how effective your meetings were last year.
-Give some thought to the list above and try some of the ideas to improve your meeting effectiveness this year.
+Consider the list above and try some ideas to improve your meeting effectiveness this year.
 Meetings can be enjoyable and productive if run properly.
 Please let me know what you have done to make your meetings run well.

 Additional Rhythm Systems Meeting Resources: